Skip to Content

 Goal #1

-Secure a fall 2025 undergraduate incoming new student class – first-year, transfer, and international – of 645.
+Secure an incoming new student class – first-year, transfer, and international – of 675.

 Goal Owner